DataDog/documentation/content/en/serverless/step_functions/merge-step-functions-lambda.md

 This page describes how to merge your AWS Step Functions traces with related AWS Lambda traces or nested Step Functions traces.
 These instructions assume that you have already instrumented these [AWS Step Functions][1] and [Lambda functions][2] to send traces to Datadog.

+<div class="alert alert-info">We recommend using `JSONata` to define your Step Function payloads for the most complete end-to-end tracing experience.
+If you are using `JSONPath` to define your Step Function payloads, see the below sections for supported configurations</a>.</div>

 ## Merge upstream traces with Step Functions and downstream Lambda traces

-<div class="alert alert-info">We recommend using `JSONata` to define your Step Function payloads for the most complete end-to-end tracing experience.
-If you are using `JSONPath` to define your Step Function payloads, see the below sections for `JSONPath` supported configurations</a>.</div>

 ### Requirements
-Node.js (layer v113+) or Python (layer v103+) runtimes.
+Node.js (layer v116+) or Python (layer v103+) runtimes.

-Your State Machine Definition must be using `JSONata` as the query language.
+Your State Machine Definition must be using [JSONata][1] as the query language.
 This can be enabled by setting `"QueryLanguage": "JSONata"` at the top-level of the State Machine Definition.

 ### Setup